NAME

 load_class Class::Name

-or throw an error, much like require
+load_class will load Class::Name or throw an error, much like require.

 try_load_class Class::Name -> 0|1

 Returns 1 if the class was loaded, 0 if it was not.
-If the class was not loaded, the error will be available in $Class::Load::ERROR
+If the class was not loaded, the error will be available in $Class::Load::ERROR.

 is_class_loaded Class::Name -> 0|1

-This uses a number of heuristics to determine if the class Class::Name
+This uses a number of heuristics to determine if the class Class::Name is loaded.
+There heuristics were taken from Class::MOP's old pure-perl implementation.

 SEE ALSO